 Yes.
 All candidates are required to provide evidence of their right to work permanently in the UK, regardless of their nationality.
 UK and Irish nationals can prove their right to work by providing one of the following;

-The role of a constable in the Police Service of Northern Ireland can be very physically demanding.
-As part of the recruitment process there will be a requirement to pass a Physical Competence Assessment (PCA) that will test your physical competency.
+The role of a Constable in the Police Service of Northern Ireland can be very physically demanding.
+As part of the recruitment process there will be a requirement to pass a Physical Competence Assessment (PCA) that will test your physical ability.
 The Police Service of Northern Ireland advises that you should start to prepare and build up your physical fitness now, and has provided further guidance here.

-Unfortunately we are unable to give any further details about the Medical Standards required to join the Police Service of Northern Ireland as each person invited to a health assessment will be assessed as an individual.
+Unfortunately we are unable to give any further details about the Medical Standards required to join the Police Service of Northern Ireland as each person invited to a Health Assessment will be assessed as an individual.
 Please see here for the standards.
-Please note it is not possible to comment on individual medical conditions at application stage, and we cannot put you in touch with the Police Service of Northern Ireland Occupational Health and Wellbeing team.
+Please note it is not possible to comment on individual medical conditions at application stage, and we cannot put you in touch with the Police Service of Northern Ireland Occupational Health and Wellbeing Team.
 Each case will be assessed individually, but this is only practical to manage if / when you are invited to your health assessment.

 Yes, as well as completing the Medical Health Questionnaire, you are required to provide additional information in relation to any medical conditions you may have had in the past or are currently ongoing, e.g. reports from a specialist.

 At this time it is not possible to directly transfer from another Police Service to the Police Service of Northern Ireland.
-Officers currently serving in other police services are free to apply to the current recruitment process, but no dispensation because of previous service will be offered during the recruitment process.
+Officers currently serving in other police services are free to apply to the student officer recruitment process, but no dispensation because of previous service will be offered during the recruitment process.

 Officers currently serving in other police services are free to apply to the current recruitment process when open to applications, but no dispensation because of previous service will be offered during the recruitment process.